top of page

 Professional History

-Since joining the faculty of the Drisha Institute for Jewish Education in 2020, I have taught a whole range of adult education courses from in-depth Talmud, Mishnah and Halakha to weekly Parsha and even a course on "Feeding Babies."
-I also direct our summer teen programs, inspiring cohorts of teenage girls every summer to feel at home in the beit midrash and the world of advanced Torah study.
+From 2020-2024 I worked full-time for the Drisha Institute for Jewish Education.
+There, I taught a whole range of adult education courses from in-depth Talmud, Mishnah and Halakha to weekly Parsha and even a course on "Feeding Babies."
+I also directed Drisha's summer teen programs, inspiring cohorts of teenage girls every summer to feel at home in the beit midrash and the world of advanced Torah study.

 From 2018-2020, I served as Director of Religious Engagement at Anshe Sholom B'nai Israel Congregation in Chicago, where I created and taught pioneering synagogue educational programs for people of all ages.